I Didn’t Finish My Meal!!

 Why is that exciting?
 Because I had it drilled into me as a kid that you ate every last bit of food on your plate.
 (Yes, starving children were mentioned, and yes, I got in trouble for suggesting we mail the rest of my meal to said children.)
-I understand that my mom grew up during The Great Depression, but why is it sane to teach children to keep eating when they are no longer hungry?
+I understand my mom grew up during The Great Depression, but why is it sane to teach children to keep eating when they’re no longer hungry?

 What does this have to do with marriage?

 I was taught something wrong as a child, and I kept doing it for more than three decades.
 What we learn as children can be so automatic we do not even consider doing it any other way.
 If someone suggests we do it a different way we reject their idea as wrong or bad.
 If we try to do it another way we find it difficult.